AiPals/Blockchain_Multi-Model-Solution-BMS-/README.md

 ## Vision and Goals

 Our goal is to create a robust and ethical AI-driven cybersecurity system.
-TMMS is not just a security solution; it's a commitment to responsible and advanced AI use, safeguarding against evolving cyber threats.
+BMS is not just a security solution; it's a commitment to responsible and advanced AI use, safeguarding against evolving cyber threats.

 ## Getting Started